Skip to main content

 This query helps you monitor token consumption across your application.

-sum(metrics.total_tokens) as total_tokens,
+sum(metrics.total_tokens) AS total_tokens,

-sum(metrics.prompt_tokens) as input_tokens,
+sum(metrics.prompt_tokens) AS input_tokens,

-sum(metrics.completion_tokens) as output_tokens
+sum(metrics.completion_tokens) AS output_tokens

 The response shows daily token usage: